dair-iitd/sa-flonet/README.md

 1. Clone this repo
 2. Set up a Python environment using requirements.txt (we use Python 3.6 for all our experiments)
-3. Download [pre-trained glove embeddings](https://nlp.stanford.edu/data/glove.6B.zip) and unzip them to code/glove6B/
+3. Download [pre-trained glove embeddings](https://nlp.stanford.edu/data/glove.6B.zip) and unzip them to ```code/glove6B/```
 4. The [link](https://drive.google.com/drive/folders/1-jzJJXG34RR581-0yY5u9ZDKCm6U-z0l?usp=sharing) contains the best SAFlonet model files (with retriever and generator checkpoints) used in paper results in both settings.
-Download and move the contents to data/model/
+Download and move the contents to ```data/model/```
 5. Run the inference script with the following commands (evaluation time for both settings = 2 hours).
+For the below commands, it is assumed that the inference scripts are in a subfolder of ```code``` e.g. ```code/hpc/```.
+The output files will be generated in ```code/output/```.
 The final line of the output file will include the BLEU, R@1 and PPL metrics

 ## For S-Flo